Why do I have to do an income tax return (ITR)?

-When you are paid your salary or invoice a customer, you will need to include this income when it is actually paid to you in that current period for your income tax return.
+When you are paid your salary or invoice as a customer, you will need to include this income when it is actually paid to you in that current period for your income tax return.
 If you complete a service in June but do not invoice and get paid for the work until July, include the income in next year’s tax return.
-We call this the paid basis and it is simplest method when completing your income tax return, of course there are variations on how this is done but this is the most straight forward and cash flow applicable we find.
-Put the total income received exclusive of the GST received in the income section of ITR.
+We call this the paid basis and it is the simplest method when completing your income tax return.
+Of course there are variations on how this is done but this is the most straightforward way and most cash flow applicable we find: Put the total income received exclusive of the GST received in the income section of ITR.

 What can I include as expenses?

 Obviously the aim of the game is to capture all of the relevant expenses to decrease the amount of tax due as much as possible.
 However, there are particular guidelines set by the ATO that help frame what you can include.
 One of these is following the same “paid basis” as mentioned above for your expenses.

 It is important to look at what the expense is and what the rules are.
 If the expense is too big - i.e. over thousands of dollars, then the ATO may have specific rules on what you can claim per year.
 Only expenses that relate to income you have included in your tax return are able to be claimed.
 There are also specific items that the ATO does not allow.
 These change each year so it is important to keep up to date.
 This is important to understand for people who are completing both BAS and ITRs as the rules vary between each.
 Airtax's Help Centre often provide up to date and easy-to-understand ways of keeping up to speed on what you can claim.

 Some of my expenses partially relate to my business.
 What do I do?